QUASI-DEV/www/md/faq.md

 The DAO could enter into a hedging contract to protect its funds from ether's volatility.
 This contract would be provided by the service provider as part of a new proposal.

-### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?
+### Why doesn't Slock.it UG raise money through a direct crowdsale instead?

 Because we believe DAOs are the future of how businesses will be structured.
 A DAO will provide much greater security and transparency than a traditional token sale as investors will stay in control of the funds even after the token sale has ended.
 DAOs also bring about open governance by allowing any DAO token holder to vote on all major business decisions.